ChiLiubio/microeco/README.md

 ## Tutorial
-See the detailed package tutorial (https://chiliubio.github.io/microeco_tutorial/) and the help documentations (e.g. ?microtable).
+See the detailed package **tutorial** (https://chiliubio.github.io/microeco_tutorial/) and the help documentations (e.g. ?microtable).
-If you want to run the codes in the tutorial completely, you need to install some additional packages.
-Please see the following **Notes** part.
-Contructing the basic microtable object from other tools/platforms (e.g. QIIME, QIIME2, HUMAnN and phyloseq) can be easily achieved with the package file2meco (https://github.com/ChiLiubio/file2meco).
+Contructing the basic microtable object from other tools/platforms (e.g. QIIME, QIIME2, HUMAnN, Kraken2 and phyloseq) can be easily achieved with the package file2meco (https://github.com/ChiLiubio/file2meco).
-The mecodev package (https://github.com/ChiLiubio/mecodev/) is designed to develop more classes for data analysis based on the microeco package.

 ## Citation